 Three coats of varnish later and the shaft decoration is complete.

 I decided to change up the front decorative gears on the balance piece.
 These are spread out more and used gears with spokes to make it all a bit more transparent.

 Above is the whole balance assembly that I fabricated in its final form.

 A completed front view with the balance piece in place.

 From slightly above.

 And a side view.

 The top window is still missing the glass piece.
 This has been ordered and should be ready for install Monday.
 Other than that I will be making a set of weights for the balance, unless I can find some antique ones on line.
 Very close to being done now.

 Well this is the top glass plate that I had cut by a local glass store.
 It’s 1/8 double strength.

 The glass just laid in place shown here.

 And mounted in place with the varnished wood strips screwed into the frame with #2 brass wood screws.

 A back view of the balance, where you can see my reflection.
 The plumb bob is suspended from a thread and is used to level the balance.

 The completed balance from the front.

 A closeup of the internal parts that I made in this blog.
 In this picture the front glass door has been removed so you can get a better view.

 So the main part of the project has been completed.
-Check out the video I added at the top of this blog that shows how the Steampunk Balance is used.
+Check out the video that was added at the top of this blog showing how the Steampunk Balance is used.
 I have ordered some brass weights from eBay that I will be using with the balance.
-I also need to fabricate some 0.2 and 0.5 gram weights to complete the set.
+Some smaller weights need to fabricate these being 0.2 and 0.5 gram.
 I will make a weight holder of some kind at some point as well.
 Finally a matching tweezers will be made for use in handling the weights.
 All this will be added these to this bog when that is all completed.
 For these steps I started a separate post here.
 This one was getting overly long.